daniloefl/hfpython/README.md

     energy for Helium and for a Z=2 atom with only one electron (which is Hydrogen, with Z=2).
 The difference would be the ionisation energy for Helium.
 As the ground state for Hydrogen with Z = 1 is -13.6 eV, and it grows with Z^2 (following the Bohr model), then the Hydrogen ground state with Z=2 would be 4*(-13.6) = 54.4.
-The ionisation energy of Helium would then be 79 eV - 54.4 eV = 24.6 eV (close to the experimental value).
+The ionisation energy of Helium would then be 79 eV - 54.4 eV = 24.6 eV.

+    See tests/solutions.txt and tests/He/*.eps for results using this code.
+The error obtained in the Helium first ionisation energy, compared to experimental data, is ~ 1.5%.
+    Bransden & Joachain (Physics of atoms and molecules) quotes an error of 1.4% for Helium due to correlation effects ignored here.

     This can be extended to different atoms, by changing the instantiation of Orbital() classes in the end and changing the value of Z.